-The dolphin Personality
+The Dolphin Personality

 Dolphin Characteristics: Medium sized • Charismatic • Gregarious • Zealous • Talented • Narcissistic